semojs/semo/docs/en/guide/core-commands/README.md

 ```

-But in plugin project, we put all code into `src` directory.
+In a plugin project, we put all the code in the `src` directory:

 ```
 ├── .semorc.yml